mellenwo/FoxApplication/README.md

 # FoxApplication

 Scope:
-App makes a Retrofit call to display Fox images in a recyclerview.
+App uses Kotlin coroutines to display Fox images in a recyclerview.

 Implementation:
 The project has been implemented following the MVVM architectural design pattern.
 I used RxJava and LiveData to implement the Observable/Subscriber design pattern to make async calls to the server and update the UI accordingly.